Travis Tuck (sculptor): Public service

 Tuck was known for his kindly appearance.
 While dressed for making weather vanes, he resembled a European clockmaker with his black and white moustache and worn leather apron.
 He was an avid sailor who crewed on wooden sailboats in the Caribbean.
 He visited Europe 40 times, including one trip by rail from Switzerland to Hong Kong in 1984.
 A year later, he bought a BMW touring motorcycle in Germany so he could ride behind the Iron Curtain through East Germany, France, and the former Czechoslovakia.

 Privately, Mr. Tuck was deeply rooted in the fabric of his local community.
 He was a retired firefighter and emergency medical technician and he served on the West Tisbury finance committee, the Arts Council and as active member of the Barnacle Club and the American Legion.
 He was also a founding member of “Veterans & Reservists to End the War in Vietnam”.

 "I have been very lucky.
 I have had great friends, great lovers and great relationships," he once said.

 Tuck & Holand

 Tuck had many assistants over the years, but it was his four-year working relationship with Anthony Holand that started him thinking about a successor.
 In 2002, they joined in partnership to form Tuck & Holand.
 Anthony's experience and natural ability made him a logical choice as partner.

-Mr. Tuck died after a two-year battle with lung cancer at his home-studio in Vineyard Haven, MA.
+Mr. Tuck died two years after his diagnosis with lung cancer, at his home-studio in Vineyard Haven, MA.
 He was survived by his son, Nelson Tuck, his brother, Jay Tuck, and his fiancée, Kathryn Roessel.
 He leaves three former wives: Merrily Glasser-Boyd, Eva Kaestlin (Nelson's mother) and Eleanor Tuck.